andergalvan/paper4_cnn_vit_comparison/README.md

 #### Dataset Download – VGGFace2
 To download and prepare the VGGFace2 dataset for pre-training:
-1. Download the dataset ZIP file from: https://drive.google.com/file/d/1dyVQ7X3d28eAcjV3s3o0MT-HyODp_v3R/view
+1. Download the dataset from Academic Torrents using the following link: https://academictorrents.com/download/535113b8395832f09121bc53ac85d7bc8ef6fa5b.torrent
-2. Move the downloaded ZIP file to: `/pretraining/setup_vggface2/`
+2. After downloading and extracting the torrent, you will get a folder named `/VGG-Face2/data/` containing the following four files:
+   - `vggface2_train.tar.gz`
+   - `vggface2_test.tar.gz`
+   - `train_list.txt`
+   - `test_list.txt`
+3. Move all four files to `/pretraining/vggface2/`
-3. Change to that directory: `cd pretraining/setup_vggface2/`
+4. Navigate to that directory: `cd /pretraining/vggface2/`
-4. Unzip the dataset: `unzip faces_vgg_112x112.zip`
-5. Create a separate Python 3.10.12 virtual environment dedicated exclusively to dataset preparation (`ENV_VGGFACE2`), activate it, and install the required packages: `pip install -r requirements.txt`
-6. Convert the .rec dataset files to individual image files by running: `python3 rec_to_imgs.py`
-7. Deactivate the `ENV_VGGFACE2` environment after completion

-After executing the last script, a new folder will be created at: `/pretraining/vggface2/`.
-This directory contains the final, processed VGGFace2 image dataset, properly structured and ready for use in model pre-training.
+5. Extract the image archives:
+   - `tar -xvzf vggface2_train.tar.gz`
+   - `tar -xvzf vggface2_test.tar.gz`

+After extraction, the VGGFace2 dataset will be fully unpacked and organized within `/pretraining/vggface2/`, along with the corresponding train/test list files.
+The dataset is now ready for use in the pre-training stage.

 ### Fine-tuning and Evaluation (CASIA-WebFace)